Walmart to cover fertility treatments under insurance plan

 “That makes you an employer of choice if you are providing that benefit,” she said.

 Walmart workers, their spouse or partner, and any adult dependent children who are enrolled in a Walmart-sponsored medical plan will each receive up to $20,000 in medical benefits towards fertility treatments in a lifetime.

-Walmart workers — salaried, full-time hourly and full-time managers in stores’ eye-glass departments — will receive up to $20,000 lifetime reimbursement towards eligible expenses for surrogacy and adoption services.
+In the U.S., one round of IVF can cost about $23,000 on average, according to FertilityIQ, which provides research on fertility treatments, doctors and clinics.

 Walmart Inc. employs about 1.6 million people in the U.S. The company based in Betonville, Arkansas, could not immediately provide a number for those eligible for the new fertility benefit.